 Chances are, your kid will walk in on you when you’re having sex.
 Sex is part of healthy, happy marriage, and kids are curious, sneaky creatures who have a tendency to pop in at the exact wrong moment.
-Even if 99 percent of the time you take all the proper precautions, keep the volume down, and master the art of the quickie, you’re bound to have a night or two when things get, um, loud or you forget to lock the door.
+Even if you’ve fixed your squeaky bed and 99 percent of the time take all the proper precautions, keep the volume down, and master the art of the quickie, you’re bound to have a night or two when things get, um, loud or you forget to lock the door.
 It happens.
 We spoke to seven dads whose kids caught them in the act and can attest to this.
 And while, yes, the moment can be unbearably uncomfortable, it can also be hilarious, tender, and a good teaching experience.
 It’s also always memorable.

 We Didn’t Bat an Eye